Someday (Disney song): All-4-One version

 For the American music market, Disney enlisted R&B band All-4-One to record their own rendition of "Someday" for the film's accompanying soundtrack.
-While the album version of their recording was produced and arranged by William Ross, songwriter Walter Afanasieff was consulted to produce a radio mix of the song which was released by Walt Disney Records and Atlantic Records as the set's first single to US radios on June 10, 1996.
+While the album version of their recording was produced and arranged by William Ross, songwriter Walter Afanasieff was consulted to produce a radio mix of the song that was released by Walt Disney Records and Atlantic Records as the set's first single to US radios on June 10, 1996.
 The band premiered the song at the New Orleans premiere of The Hunchback of Notre Dame.

 All-4-One's fourth and final top 40 entry on the US Billboard Hot 100, the single peaked at number 30 on the chart.
 On Billboard's component charts, it reached number 14 on the Hot Adult Contemporary Tracks.
 A music video for "Someday" was directed by Antoine Fuqua.

 Critical reception

 Larry Flick from Billboard viewed the song as a "sweet power ballad".
 He added, "The touch of producer Walter Afanasieff is unmistakable, as the act is surrounded by glistening synths and a slaw finger-snappin' rhythm that may remind some of his work with Mariah Carey.
 A lovely effort that deserves a fair shake at both AC and top 40 stations."
 Peter Miro from Cash Box wrote, "Crescendos mount on this banging performance by All-4-One.
 The quartet makes evocative use of a full orchestra, from a simple overture, building to a resounding climax.
 Which is how Disney likes to tie up its movies."